BasitIqbalatgit/Natural-Trend-Internal/QUICK_FIX.md

 ## Verification

-The app should start at `http://localhost:8502` and you should see the interface without errors.
+The app should start at `http://localhost:8501` and you should see the interface without errors.

 Test with a company name like "Microsoft" or "Tesla" to verify it's working.

+**Note:** All analyses now use Deep Search automatically for comprehensive vetting.